Iota Beta Chi

-Iota Beta Chi (ΙΒΧ) is a Canadian national sorority.
-There are two active chapters in Atlantic Canada to date; one in Halifax, Nova Scotia, and the other in Fredericton, New Brunswick.
+Iota Beta Chi (ΙΒΧ) is a Canadian social sorority.
+Its two chapters are in Halifax, Nova Scotia, and Fredericton, New Brunswick.
 Between these two chapters their membership totals over 300 members.

-There are three different divisions of Iota Beta Chi: the active chapters which recruit and are run by undergraduate members; the alumnae chapters which are made of Iota Beta Chi alumnae; and the Headquarters, which is composed of volunteering members of Iota Beta Chi's alumnae.
+There are three different divisions of Iota Beta Chi: the active chapters which recruit and are run by undergraduate members; the alumnae chapters which are made of Iota Beta Chi alumnae; and the headquarters, which is composed of volunteering members of Iota Beta Chi's alumnae.

 History

 Founding (Alpha chapter)

 Iota Beta Chi Sorority came to be after its founding mother Gwen (Butler) Butcher originally planned to join another sorority during her first semester at Dalhousie University.
 She decided that it was not the right fit for her and shortly afterward she had a conversation with a friend of hers, which ended with her deciding to start a sorority of her own.

 With the help of brothers from local fraternities (one from the local Sigma Chi chapter and another from the local Phi Kappa Pi chapter), as well as multiple female friends including Lorraine Wasson, Jessica Maddison and Kristy Childs, she created Iota Beta Chi.

 The official founding date of Iota Beta Chi Sorority is January 6, 1997.
 On this date, the founding sisters: Gwen, Lorraine, Jessica and Kristy; presented themselves to the Dalhousie University campus in hopes to recruit new members.
 While the winter of 1997 was not successful, these founding members did not give up and tried again in the fall of 1997, this time with seven new members.
-This chapter of Iota Beta Chi is known as the Alpha chapter, and has continued to thrive.
+This chapter of Iota Beta Chi is known as the Alpha chapter.

 Beta chapter

 Sarah Simons started her first year at University of New Brunswick in Fredericton, NB.
 She noticed a lack of Greek letter organizations for women and wanted to bring that experience there.
-Sarah reached out to the local Zeta Psi's chapter to find out where to start and eventually started researching different sororities.
+Sarah reached out to the local Zeta Psi fraternity chapter to find out where to start and eventually started researching different sororities.
 She happened to come across Iota Beta Chi and she saw the ideals and felt that they matched what she wanted in a sisterhood.

 Sarah approached the Alpha chapter with her interest in opening a Beta chapter and after talking with Lorraine, a founding member, she learned all about the sorority she wanted to be a part of.
-With Lorraine's help and the help of the Zeta Psi's, she organized and executed her first recruitment period in the winter semester of 2001.
+With Lorraine's help and the help of the Zeta Psis, she organized and executed her first recruitment period in the winter semester of 2001.
 Sarah was successful with 6 initial members becoming founding sisters of the Beta chapter: Sarah Simons, Marge Atkinson, Amy Lister, Erin Sheridan, Lindsey Thompson and Brandy White.